789it789/Elementary-Discord-Theme/README.md

 # Elementary, a flat, minimal theme.

 ## You will need to change the user ID in the .js file!
-### Some customization in the CSS file may be needed!
+### Some customization in the CSS file may be needed if using version with channel list on the bottom!

 ![Discord Theme header](http://i.imgur.com/zsw3H6H.png)
 ![Discord Theme gif](http://i.imgur.com/D8iliA1.gif)